OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/excel-api-1-6-requirement-set.md

 ## Conditional formatting

-Introduces conditional formating of a range.
-Allows the following types of conditional formatting:
+Introduces conditional formatting of a range.
+Allows the following types of conditional formatting.

-* Color scale
+- Color scale
-* Data bar
+- Data bar
-* Icon set
+- Icon set
-* Custom
+- Custom

 In addition:

-* Returns the range the conditional format is applied to.
+- Returns the range the conditional format is applied to.
-* Removal of conditional formatting.
+- Removal of conditional formatting.
-* Provides priority and `stopifTrue` capability.
+- Provides priority and `stopifTrue` capability.
-* Get collection of all conditional formatting on a given range.
+- Get collection of all conditional formatting on a given range.
-* Clears all conditional formats active on the current specified range.
+- Clears all conditional formats active on the current specified range.

 ## API list